dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 </p>

-## Some extra information about Ashvathama you can explore and experiment with.
+## Some extra information about VIVA you can explore and experiment with.
 <p>In <strong>takeCommand()</strong> function <i>r.pause_threshold</i> is parameter to increase the time to wait for assistant so that if u take a small pause wantedly or unwantedly, the assistant should not stop listening and execute incomplete tasks.
 In short, the more the pause_threshold, the more time you can pause after a command is given.</p>
 <p>Also, along with it another parameter is also used which is called <i>r.energy_threshold</i>, which decreases the sensitivity of its input with increase in its value.
 The more the energy_threshold the more you need to shout for giving the commands to USHVATHAMA.</p>